PranavRJoshi/Unix-Network-Programming/README.md

 ## About the Book

 The book `Unix Network Programming` provides various case studies that showcase ~15,000 source code written in C (along with comments).
 The book is well crafted and describes various functionality provided by System V as well as 4.3BSD for network programming.
+Unfortunately, W.R.
+Stevens is no longer with us, but his contribution still is of great use for many learners.
+To learn more about him, and check out [this website](http://kohala.com).